blinklabs-io/docs/src/content/docs/guides/dingo/004-create-start-up-service.md

 Best Practices: Since we will be using a `systemd` to startup Dingo we will move our Dingo Binary to the `/usr/local/bin/` and our dingo.yaml to the `/etc/dingo/` directory by running the following:

 > ⚠️ Please adjust path below.
 Paths are based on our [Quick Start](../002-quick-start-overview) guide and `USER=test`.
-> 💡 Tip: to find your path to dingo you can run the `realpath dingo` command.
+> 💡 Tip: to find your path to dingo, navigate to you dingo binary directory, then you can run the `realpath dingo` command.

 ```
 sudo mv /home/test/dingo/dingo /usr/local/bin/